 - 3. Select either read-only or read-write access for this user. - 4.
 To authenticate the user, select Authentication. - a.
-Select either the MD5 or the SHA1 protocol. - b.
+Select the MD5, SHA1, or SHA256 protocol. - b.
 Enter the authentication key in the Key text field. - c.
 To provide encryption to the authentication session, select Privacy. - d.
-Select either the AES or the DES protocol. - e.
+Select either the AES or the DES protocol.

+- e.
 Enter the encryption key in the Key text field. - 5.
 Click OK.